conestack/cone.app/docs/source/forms.rst

 callback, which actually return an event for closing the overlay on the client side.

-Needless to say that overlay forms only works for AJAXified form tiles.
+Needless to say that overlay forms only works for ajaxified form tiles.

 When providing an overlay form for a specific model, it is expected under tile registration name ``overlayform``.